kevintruong/til/Synchronization, Part 7: The Reader Writer Problem.md

   unlock(m)
 </pre></td></tr></table>

-At least our first attempt does not suffer from data corruption (readers must wait while a writer is writing and vice versa).
+At least our first attempt does not suffer from data corruption (readers must wait while a writer is writing and vice versa)!
 However readers must also wait for other readers.
 So let's try another implementation..

 Attempt #2:
 <table><tr><td>